 The College has designated certain officials to serve as campus security authorities.
 Reports of criminal activity can be made to these officials.
 They in turn will ensure that the crimes are reported for collection as part of the College's annual report of crime statistics.
 The campus security authorities to whom the College would prefer that crimes be reported are listed below.

-- Vice President, Human Resources & Organizational Effectiveness at jsawyer@pacificoaks.edu - Dean of Student at mpatton@pacificoaks.edu - Chief of Staff at czalkind@pacificoaks.edu - Vice President, Academic Affairs at gjones6@pacificoaks.edu
+- Dean of Student at mpatton@pacificoaks.edu - Chief of Staff at czalkind@pacificoaks.edu - Vice President, Academic Affairs at gjones6@pacificoaks.edu - Human Resources Director at cmoldenhauer@pacificoaks.edu